Star formation at the smallest scales; A JWST study of the clump populations in SMACS0723: Clump photometry and spectral energy distribution analysis

-We notice that our extraction method has also included faint clump candidates with detection below the 3$\sigma$ even in the reference frames.
-To ensure that we recover reliable physical properties for the clumps, we apply also as condition a minimum $3\sigma$ detection in the two NIRCam reference bands (see next section).
-Our final sample sample consists of 225 clumps.
-The galaxy images and clumps redshift distributions are presented in Fig.~\ref{fig:histo_sample}.
+We notice that our extraction method has also included faint clump candidates with detection below the 3$\sigma$ even in the reference frames (about 25 in total).
+To ensure that we recover reliable physical properties for the clumps, we also apply as a condition a minimum $3\sigma$ detection in the two NIRCam reference bands (see next section).
+Our final sample consists of 223 clumps.
+The galaxy images and clump redshift distributions are presented in Fig.~\ref{fig:histo_sample}.
 In most of the cases, we detect less than 5 clumps per image (cf. Fig.~\ref{fig:histo_sample}).
-However, three galaxies host more than 20 clumps (S2.2 has 27 clumps at $z=1.3779$; S4.1 has 30 clumps at $z=2.1432$, I7 has 28 clumps at $z=1.16$).
+However, three galaxies host more than 20 clumps (S2.2 has 27 clumps at $z=1.3779$; S4.2 has 27 clumps at $z=2.19$, I7 has 28 clumps at $z=1.16$).
 For the large majority of the clumps we do not have detection in the HST images both because HST observations are significantly shallower and/or resolution is significantly worse (see, for example, Fig.~\ref{fig:fig_HST_JWST}).
-This result alone, is a clear motivation why JWST observations are paramount.
+This result alone, is a clear motivation for why JWST observations are paramount.

-We show the final clump selection in the galaxy S2.2, named as the "Sparkler" by \cite{mowla2022}, in Fig.~\ref{fig:fig_HST_JWST} using both the HST/F140W, on the left, and the NIRCam/F150W frame, on the right, as background images.
-At first glance, it is immediately apparent that the power of the higher spatial resolution and sensitivity of the JWST observations, at comparable wavelengths as HST, is enabling us to detect fainter point-like sources, which are smeared out and lost in the diffuse light gathered by the HST NIR detector.
-Our catalogue comprises all the candidate clumps analysed in \cite{mowla2022}, but triplicate the final number of clumps, improving significantly the detection along and within the main galaxy body.
+We show the final clump selection in the galaxy S2.2, named the "Sparkler" by \cite{mowla2022}, in Fig.~\ref{fig:fig_HST_JWST} using both the HST/F140W, on the left, and the NIRCam/F150W frame, on the right, as background images.
+At a first glance, it is immediately apparent that the power of the higher spatial resolution and sensitivity of the JWST observations, at comparable wavelengths as HST, is enabling us to detect fainter point-like sources, which are smeared out and lost in the diffuse light gathered by the HST NIR detector.
+Our catalogue comprises all the candidate clumps analysed in \cite{mowla2022} (except their clump 9, which we excluded this clump of our analysis because his colour is very similar to galaxy cluster globular clusters), but triplicate the final number of clumps, improving the detection significantly along and within the main galaxy body.